 A reduction in best corrected vision can occur when patients develop significant haze, diffuse lamellar keratitis, or persistent striae (tiny wrinkles or folds in the flap).
 These typically are short-term conditions during the initial months of healing and are almost always resolved as the healing process progresses.
 It is extremely rare that these conditions lead to a reduction of two or more lines of vision.

 Prior to surgery it is most important that the patient have realistic expectations and understand the natural limitations of the eye, such as presbyopia.
 The vast majority of complications with LASIK are evident less than 24 hours after the procedure and related to the flap shifting or having a film under the flap.
 The eye may have been inadvertently bumped or rubbed after surgery.
 Dry eyes can cause friction between the flap and eyelid and can cause flap displacement in the first 24 hours following surgery before flap adherence builds significantly.
-Almost all of these flap shifting problems can be prevented with appropriate control of dry eyes, addressing eyelid closure problems, following instructions and lubricating your eyes as directed in this immediate postoperative period.
-Some patients may have film under their flaps that needs to be cleaned out in the first one to three days following surgery.
+Almost all of these flap shifting problems can be prevented with appropriate control of dry eyes, addressing eyelid closure problems, turning off ceiling fans, following instructions and lubricating your eyes as directed in this immediate postoperative period.
+Some rare patients may have film under their flaps that needs to be cleaned out in the first one to three days following surgery.
 These flap problems slow visual recovery but are readily corrected if handled early in the postoperative course and seldom cause long-term side effects.
 We have also found that these flap problems are less common with IntraLASIK as compared to traditional LASIK.
 The IntraLASIK flap is much more customized for the patient’s’ eye and more gentle on the surface epithelium giving the flap more stability post operatively.

 Halos seen at night are common in the early postoperative period and usually resolve in four to six weeks.